Reviewable/hubkit/README.md

 To enable caching, make sure that [LRUCache](https://github.com/isaacs/node-lru-cache) is loaded.
 It's installed by default for Node, but in the browser you need to load `lru-cache.js`.
-Or you can pass any other cache instance as an option to the constructor, as long as it has `get` and `set` methods.
+Or you can pass any other cache instance as an option to the constructor, as long as it has `get`, `set`, and `del` methods.

 A simple example: